jhbitcoin/paper-btc/README.md

 ### Donate
-If you find this project useful, consider contributing to making improvements or donating to: 15w4xbWectsupZ8mQjbYiHt7GiFhm6MMQh
+If you find this project useful, consider contributing by making improvements to the software or donating to: 15w4xbWectsupZ8mQjbYiHt7GiFhm6MMQh